How to Link JBL Speakers Together – PartyBoost and Connect+

-Linking JBL speakers takes about 30 seconds once both are powered on.
+Linking JBL speakers usually takes under a minute once both are powered on.
 The specific button you press depends on which linking system your model uses: PartyBoost or JBL Connect+.

 - JBL Connect+ supports linking up to 100 compatible speakers wirelessly for large-venue audio, while PartyBoost links two speakers in stereo mode.